dimasmith/iris/README.md

 It is possible to retrieve banking accounts and balances from the [Monobank](https://monobank.ua).

 ### Homemoney
-The [Homemoney](https://homemoney.ua) is a personal accounting service.
+The [Homemoney](https://homemoney.ua) is a personal accounting serviceProvider.
 Iris can retrieve accounts and balances from the Homemoney.

 To enable integration first you need to retrieve a token from the [Homemoney API](https://homemoney.ua/api/).